We think you are in Australia

 • Teach Language Skills

 Expand your child's vocabulary by encouraging them to describe the way they are playing with their dolls.
-Ask them to describe the scenario (e.g., "we are riding a pretend bus to the shops"), and encourage them to vocalise emotions ("we are excited to be on a bus!"), and the conversation between your child and their doll.
+Ask them to describe the scenario (e.g., "We are riding a pretend bus to the shops"), and encourage them to vocalise emotions ("We are excited to be on a bus!"), and the conversation between your child and their doll.

 • Develop Social Skills and Empathy